 Stephen Michael White: Well what really makes RentPrep great is that it caters to all different types of landlords.
 So if you’re the type of landlord that says I would rather make it a verification calls to the current and the previous landlord myself, we have products that do not include the verifications.
 But remember I mentioned that our Screeners are the ones compiling these reports so we do have the capability to actually make those phone calls.

 So I will start at the top, if you wanted to have the full report, we call it the Platinum Package.
 It doesn’t get any better than this.
-You get every piece of data with it, including the verification phone calls.
+You get every piece of data with it, including the income verification phone calls.
 It’s going to run you about $30 and that includes the most important pieces of the data which is eviction records.
 And we search at a nationwide level not just on the state level because people don’t always just get conveniently evicted from the state that you’re searching in.

 Is RentPrep’s pricing per applicant?